Easy Homemade Pigs in a Blanket

 A party must have, these Homemade Pigs in a Blanket are super simple to make and we love to flavor them with all kinds of toppings.
 There’s really something for everyone here.

 Mini sausages or hot dogs wrapped in dough before being baked into puffy perfection.
 Originally from Belgium, this is a traditional dish from the city of Namur, where it is called “avisance” was historically made with a sausage or sausage meat in bread dough.

 Now, they’re most often made with puff pastry or crescent rolls.
 In Brazil, the sausage is wrapped in bread-like dough, before being baked.

 You can also wrap them with pretzel dough but that is a whole different post we’ll touch on another time.

 How to Make Homemade Pigs in a Blanket

-Making Homemade Pigs in a Blanket from scratch is totally easy to do.
-I used to make Pigs in a Blanket with crescent rolls in a can but when I made the switch to puff pastry it was a total game changer.
+Making mini Pigs in a Blanket from scratch is totally easy to do.
+I liked to make Pigs in a Blanket with puff pastry and it’s a total game changer.
 I’m still a fan of the crescent rolls in a pinch but if you can get frozen puff pastry to wrap up your little weiners you will be rewarded with a flakey, buttery crust that’s simply addicting.